elrick97/portfolio/posts/DiscordBotTutorial.md

 ![Untitled](/images/discordBotP1/Untitled%204.png)

-On the project directory run the following command on your terminal to install the dependencies (in this case only discord.py).
+On the project directory, run the following command on your terminal to install the dependencies (in this case only discord.py).

 ```bash
 pip install -r requirements.txt